jceb/mdshow/README.md

 mdshow scaffold
 ```

-The command will create a `slides.md` file and an `assets directory`.
+The command will create a `slides.md` file and an `assets` directory.
+Place all assets like pictures in the `assets` directory.
+The content of
+the presentation lives in `slides.md`.

 Display the presentation in a [browser](http://localhost:3000):